 But we knew no one else cared about this puppy.

-So we named our pup “Dalencourt” (D.C. for short)…because we plucked him off of this street in front of our new home.
+So we named our pup “Dalencourt” (Dally for short)…because we plucked her off of this street in front of our new home.
 I’ve been thinking as I look at this sign from our porch each day that Dalencourt seems a mighty majestic name for this neighborhood.
 Perhaps God has bigger plans for the neighborhood too.

 We will remember that God tells us to serve the least of these and that His provision of a puppy is a way for our children to learn to practice this more.